 If you experience any of these symptoms, call for emergency medical help as it could mean a TIA or a full stroke.

 National Neuroscience Institute (NNI), a member of the

-SingHealth group, said that a TIA is a temporary severe reduction in blood supply to certain parts of the brain or the central nervous system.
+SingHealth group, shared that a transient ischaemic attack (TIA) is a temporary severe reduction in blood supply to certain parts of the brain or the central nervous system.
 This can result in stroke symptoms but without permanent damage to the brain.